 Any book about military life has to contain abbreviations, acronyms, and military jargon.
 While my editor and I feverishly tried to cut as much of this gobbledygook as possible, unfortunately, some had to be used.
 Therefore, there is a short glossary in the back of the book that will assist those unfamiliar with common terms we frequently use.
 Might I suggest a quick scan of these terms before reading the book?
 Additionally, there is also a list of abbreviations and acronyms that will assist the reader.

 Moreover, this book is not about boy scouts; it’s about Marines who oftentimes express themselves using rather colorful and risqué language.
 While I attempted to tone it down as much as possible, there are a few scenes that absolutely required it.

-If your interest has been piqued take a look inside the book by clicking on the “Peek Inside”link.
+If your interest has been piqued, take a look inside the book by clicking on the “Peek Inside” link.
 There you will find an excerpt or two from the book, as well as a full list of the chapters.
 If by then you are convinced it is a book for you, or perhaps you know a Marine to whom it would make a great gift, click on the “Buy The Book” link.
 I will get your email, then contact you to get information to personally inscribe the book.
-I sell only the hardcover, but for far less than anywhere else, including Amazon, and I eat the postage.
+I sell only the hardcover for $30, which is far less than anywhere else, including Amazon, and for fellow Marines, I’ll eat the postage.
 Semper Fi, Jim